ROTEMPCO

 2009-2012

 One week into the employment period, the phone rings.
-A man presents himself briefly at the other end and asks me.
+A man briefly introduces himself at the other end and asks me the following.

-The days went by and on Thursday morning at 9:00 I was standing in Telenor's car park.
+The days went by and Thursday morning at 9:00 am I found myself at Telenor's parking lot.

-A newer family suv with children's seats swings in front of me.
-It parked quickly and a younger man jumped out.
+A newer "family container" car with child seats swung in in front of me.
+It parked and a younger man jumped out.

-The meeting was formal and full of talk about companies, accounts and liabilities.
+The meeting was formal and full of talk about companies, accounts and commitments.

-It turned out that we had direct access to the mobile network.
+It turned out that we got direct access to the mobile network.

 We had to register SIM cards ourselves, process payment info, add products, everything!

-When we got back to the office, I started right away.
+When we came back to the office, I immediately started working.

-First I had to master the TAP3 format.
+First I had to keep track of the TAP3 format.

-TAP3 was a binary format so it was a challenge to read.
-Luckily I found an RFC
+TAP3 is a binary format so it was a challenge to read.
+Luckily I found an RFC.

 It would take some time, a lot of writing, a lot of macro work.

 I was about 1/10 through the RFC.
-In addition, we should have done a CRM, network integration, a website with a self service portal and a lot of other little things.
+In addition, we had to create a CRM, network integration, a website with a self-service portal and a lot of other small things.

-I could not do this alone.
+I could not achieve this on my own.
 Our deadline was in 3 months.

-I talked to him, he was ready, my new boss said good-bye to it - and so we went.
+I spoke to him, he was ready, my new boss gave the green light, and then we were rolling.

-We had built our own platforms so we could provision new SIM cards and buy them the samen with telephone numbers.
+We had built our own platforms to provide new SIM cards and link them to phone numbers.

-In our platform we could control everything, we even handled the TAP3 billing information, we could show consumption data to the end user.
+In our platform we could manage everything, we handled the TAP3 billing information ourselves, and we could display usage data to the end user.
 The project was a huge success!

 A wild journey that would never have succeeded without Henrik.

-Sometimes you need help, sometimes two people are more than twice as valuable as one.
+Sometimes you need help, sometimes two people are worth more than twice as much as one.

 • .NET